New Bedford Whalers (baseball): New England League 1895 to 1898

 The New Bedford "Browns" continued New England League play in 1896 and placed fourth in the eight-team league.
 The Browns completed the season with a record of 57–48, playing the season under returning manager Fred Doe.
 New Bedford finished 5.5 games behind the first place Falls River Indians in the final standings.

 The New Bedford resumed the "Whalers" nickname and the team placed last in the six-team 1897 New England League.
 New Bedford ended the 1897 New England League season with a 38–67 record, as Con Murphy and Michael McDermott served as managers.
 The Whalers finished 33.5 games behind the co-champion Brockton Shoemakers and Newport Colts (tie) in the six–team New England League final standings.

-The 1898 New Bedford Whalers relocated after beginning the season as members of the six–team 1898 Class B New England League.
+The 1898 New Bedford Whalers relocated after beginning the season as members of the six–team 1898 Class B level New England League.
 On June 14, 1898, the New Bedford franchise moved to Worcester, Massachusetts, with a 18-20 record.
 After seven games based in Worcester, the team folded and ended play with an overall record of 22–23.
-The team played their partial season under managers Charles Rice and Fred Doe before folding, as the first place Brockton Shoemakers captured the league championship.
+The team played their partial season under managers Charles Rice and Fred Doe before folding, as the first place -Brockton Shoemakers captured the league championship.
 New Bedford played its final minor league games at Olympic Field in 1898.

 The New Bedford franchise did not return to the 1899 New England League.